tdr soil moisture sensors & fdr soil moisture sensors

 The best sensor for you depends on your needs, budget, and how you plan to use it:

-If you need something affordable, choose resistive or gypsum block sensors, but know they may not be very accurate.
+If you need something cheap, pick resistive or gypsum block sensors.
+Just remember, they might not be very accurate.

 For ease of use and good performance, look at capacitive sensors.